Updated April 2026

 Charging Port Damage

 Damaged charging ports from impacts, vandalism or cable strain.
-Repair costs vary from $500 for minor fixes to $3,000+ if the onboard charger module is affected.
+Repair costs range from $500 for minor fixes to $3,000 or more if the onboard charger module is affected.

 4